-In addition to the typical measures of police performance (arrests, response times, tickets issued, and crime rates), community policing calls for a broadening of police outcome measures to include increased community satisfaction, less fear of crime, the alleviation of problems, and improvement in quality of life.
-Community policing calls for a more sophisticated approach to evaluation-one that looks not only at measured outcomes but also at how feedback information is used.
+In addition to the typical measures of police performance (arrests, response times, tickets issued, and crime rates) community policing calls for a broadening of police outcome measures to include such things as greater community satisfaction, less fear of crime, the alleviation of problems, and improvement in quality of life.
+Community policing calls for a more sophisticated approach to evaluation-one that looks at not only how outcomes are measured, but also at how feedback information is used.